 The Meter Charge aims to recover the capital cost of the meters and heat exchangers, as well as the operating costs related to meter readings, maintenance and invoicing.
 The Capacity Charge is intended to recover the capital and operating costs of the boiler plants and distribution system.
-Over time the costs for these services increase with the rate of inflation and LEC's proposed increases at the CPI rate of inflation allows the company to protect its purchasing power.
-Part of the Meter and Capacity Charges is also used to reimburse LEC's debt and the increase will allow LEC to increase debt reimbursement and/or allow the funding of alternative energy sources.
+Over time the expenses for these services increase with the rate of inflation and LEC's proposes an increase at the CPI rate of inflation to allow the company to protect its purchasing power.
+Part of the Meter and Capacity Charges is also used to reimburse LEC's debt and the increase will allow LEC to increase debt reimbursements and/or allow the funding of alternative energy sources.